 Well boys, the great race in the accident prevention contest ending January 31, 1927, was won by North Avenue.
 So the best we can do is congratulate them all.
-But just the same we gave them all a run at all times. had a very good average for 10 months which cannot be beaten.
+But just the same we gave them all a run at all times.
+We had a very good average for 10 months which cannot be beaten.
 A few tough breaks in the last two months did the dirty work.
 But, nevertheless, keep right on boys as the new contest starts again Feb.
 1, 1927.
 So for the month of Feb. we have a good start.
-So beneck, Louis Quetschke.
+So

 The sick committee was out booking up the sick brothers.
 They were as follows: Damney, Moriarity, Phil.
 Neske, John, Neswig.
 We all hope for a speedy recovery.
-The committee was as follows: Roy, Slawson, Kroening, Rusympathy is extended.
-We wish chief clerk Mitchell who went back to Devon from Elston the best of luck.
-Also congratulations to Charles who was promoted to chief clerk here.
+The committee was as follows: Roy, Slawson, Kroening, Rubeneck, Louis Quetschke.